MIS - Security & Ethical Issues

-> Security of data - ensuring the integrity of data when critical issues, like natural disasters, computer/server malfunction, physical theft etc. arise.
-Generally an off-site backup of data is kept for such problems.
+Security of data - ensuring the integrity of data when critical issues, arise such as natural disasters, computer/server malfunction, physical theft etc. Generally an off-site backup of data is kept for such problems.

 Guaranteeing effective information security has the following key aspects: